simonac2-gif/cs225_Final_Project_Flight_Plans/README.md

 - The location for all outputs is the Terminal.

 *Instructions to Install*
+1. Open VS code and navigate to the terminal.
-To install into run the command: `git clone https://github.com/simonac2-gif/cs225_Final_Project_Flight_Plans.git`.
+2. To install into the CS225 workspace, run the command: `git clone https://github.com/simonac2-gif/cs225_Final_Project_Flight_Plans.git`.

 *Instructions to Build and Run*
 You will be using simple command line arguments in Terminal.
-1. Using the GitHub link that we provided, you can download our code repository.
+1. Using the GitHub link that we provided, you have downloaded our code repository.
-2. Next, you should open this repository in Visual Studio Code.
-3. You will need to run the following in the base directory of our project, which in this case is the 'final' directory.
+2. You will need to run the following in the base directory of our project, which in this case is the 'final' directory.
-   - In order to reach the base directory (the final project folder, "final"), run the command line `cd final`.
+   - In order to reach the base directory (the project folder "final"), run the command line `cd cs225_Final_Project_Flight_Plans/final`.
-4. Next, run the command line `mkdir build`.
+3. Next, run the command line `mkdir build`.
-5. Change your directory to this newly created build folder by running `cd build`.
+4. Change your directory to this newly created build folder by running `cd build`.
-6. Run the commmand line `cmake ..` to finish calibrating the build folder.
+5. Run the commmand line `cmake ..` to finish calibrating the build folder.
-7. Finally, run `make` in order to compile 'FlyNetwork'.
+6. Finally, run `make` in order to compile 'FlyNetwork'.
-8. In order to run executable, there are different command line arguments to run depending on which function to employ:
+7. In order to run executable, there are different command line arguments to run depending on which function to employ:
    - To print the graphy in adjacency list format, simply run `./main` and include in parenthesis  the file path i.e :
       `./main "/workspaces/CS225/release-f22/final/tests/Sample/sample2.csv"` .